edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 | 10k  | ~ 100k |
 | 100k | ~ 1 M  |

 This magnitude of data output makes it impractical to write data directly to a database.
 For example, we tested writing directly to TimescaleDB (a performant time series database) and we found it handled only about 100k writes per second.
-To avoid highly complex components such as a sharded or [distributed database](https://www.timescale.com/blog/building-a-distributed-time-series-database-on-postgresql/), Edamame implements a stream processing data pipeline.
+To avoid highly complex components such as a sharded or distributed database[^18], Edamame implements a stream processing data pipeline.

 #### i.
 Stream processing with Statsite and the StatsD protocol